Homemade unagi roll made with grilled eel, sushi rice, and nori. An easy, beginner-friendly unagi maki sushi recipe.

 I don’t recommend making sushi ahead of time or storing it — it’s always best fresh.
 If you do have leftovers, wrap them tightly and refrigerate for no more than a day.
 Then letting them sit out a few minutes before eating so the rice softens.

 As a rule, I make just enough for the meal since sushi doesn’t store well.
 I usually make 2–3 rolls for my husband and me.
-If I’m only making 2 rolls, I’ll also throw together a quick hand roll (temaki) or a simple maki (hosomaki) with miso soup to make it a more complete meal.
+If I’m only making 2 rolls, I’ll also throw together a quick hand roll (temaki) or a simple maki (hosomaki) with classic miso soup to make it a more complete meal.

 - Prep Time: 20 minutes